Packaging Guide¶

 We use git tags to identify releases, using Semantic Versioning.
 For

-example: v0.11.1
+example: v0.11.1.

-found on major key servers and at https://dl.eff.org/certbot.pub.
+These keys can be found on major key servers and at https://dl.eff.org/certbot.pub.

 Notes for package maintainers¶